dagster-io/dagster/python_modules/dagster/docs/principles.rst

 Self-describing
 ^^^^^^^^^^^^^^^
-Pipelines should be self-describing with rich metadata and types.
-Users should be able to approach a pipeline, and use tooling to inspect the pipelines for their structure and capabilities.
-This metadata should be co-located with actual code of the pipeline.
-Documentation and code should be delivered as a single artifact.
+Data pipelines should be self-describing, with rich metadata and types.
+Users should be able to approach an unfamiliar pipeline and use tooling to inspect it and discover its structure, capabilities, and requirements.
+Pipeline metadata should be co-located with the pipeline's actual
+code: documentation and code should be delivered as a single artifact.

 Compute-agnostic
 ^^^^^^^^^^^^^^^^